fynv/ScoreDraft/README.md

 samples should span a range of different pitches.
 The sampler will generate notes by intepolating between the samplers according to the target pitch.

-The .wav file must have 1 or 2 channels in 16bit PCM format.
+The .wav files must have 1 or 2 channels in 16bit PCM format.

 The algorihm of the instrument sampler is by simply stretching the sample audio and adding a envolope.
 So be sure the samples have sufficient length.